FRED: Flexible REduction-Distribution Interconnect and Communication Implementation for Wafer-Scale Distributed Training of DNN Models: Network Fabric Architecture

-\textbf{FRED Microswitches.} The main difference of FRED, compared to the baseline Clos, is adding the reduction and/or distribution (broadcast) support to the baseline $\mu$Switches.
-This creates three types of $\mu$Switches depending on which of these two features are present in the $\mu$Switch. \autoref{fig:FredArchitecture}(e) shows the \emph{R-$\mu$Switch} structure that has the reduction feature, i.e., reducing data on the two input ports and routing to one of the output ports. \autoref{fig:FredArchitecture}(f) shows the \emph{D-$\mu$Switch}, that is able to perform distribution by broadcasting one of the input data to both output ports. \emph{RD-$\mu$Switch} is a $2\times 2$ $\mu$Switch and can perform both reduction and distribution, as shown in \autoref{fig:FredArchitecture}(g) The entire FRED switch is built using these three $\mu$Switch types (plus \emph{Muxes} and \emph{Demuxes} to connect the last port to all intermediate stage switches when $P$ is odd) through the recursive process explained earlier.
+\textit{\textbf{The main difference of \ours, compared to a baseline Clos, is adding the reduction and/or distribution (broadcast) support}} to the baseline $\mu$Switches.
+This creates three types of $\mu$Switches depending on which of these two features is present in the $\mu$Switch. \autoref{fig:FredArchitecture}(e) shows the \emph{R-$\mu$Switch} structure that has the reduction feature, i.e., reducing data on the two input ports and routing to one of the output ports. \autoref{fig:FredArchitecture}(f) shows the \emph{D-$\mu$Switch}, which is able to perform distribution by broadcasting one of the input data to both output ports. \emph{RD-$\mu$Switch} is a $2\times 2$ $\mu$Switch and can perform both reduction and distribution, as shown in~\autoref{fig:FredArchitecture}(g).
+The entire \ours switch is built using these three $\mu$Switch types (plus \emph{Muxes} and \emph{Demuxes} to connect the last port to all intermediate stage switches when $P$ is odd) through the recursive process explained earlier.

-\textbf{Example.} \autoref{fig:FredArchitecture}(h) shows the complete structure of a FRED$_{2}$($8$) switch with two concurrent All-Reduce operations (green and orange).
-The highlighted $R/D/RD$ means that the reduction / distribution / reduction-distribution features of the corresponding $\mu$Switch are activated.
+\autoref{fig:FredArchitecture}(h) shows the complete structure of a \oursns$_{2}$($8$) switch with two concurrent All-Reduce operations (green and orange).
+The highlighted $R/D/RD$ means that the reduction/distribution/reduction-distribution features of the corresponding $\mu$Switch are activated.
 For instance, the input $\mu$Switch connecting the input ports $4,5$ performs the reduction and routes the result to one of its output ports.
 Other non-highlighted $\mu$Switches operate like Clos $\mu$Switches.